Meteorite (The air as sculptor), 2012

 90 x 35 x 20 cm

-For Meteorite [provisional title], the N'goureyma meteorite, housed at the Museum of Natural History in Paris, is digitally scanned and sculpted on a 1:1 scale into a block of white onyx.
+For Meteorite (The air as sculptor), the N'goureyma meteorite, housed at the Museum of Natural History in Paris, is digitally scanned and sculpted on a 1:1 scale into a block of white onyx.

 In this work the air emerges as both sculptor and alchemist: its elastic limit carved the meteorite’s form, while its absence, over eons, compressed the stone’s strata.
 This fusion transforms the work into a tactile mythos where the celestial and terrestrial converge.
 The sculpture’s intangible nature etches permanence, and refers to humanity’s grasp for the sublime.

-Ideally, Meteorite would find its setting and image documentation within an existing meteorite crater or displayed as a mythological or religious natural reliquary.
+Meteorite would find its setting within an existing meteorite crater, or displayed and documented as a mythological/religious natural reliquary.

 90 x 35 x 20 cm

-For Meteorite [provisional title], the N'goureyma meteorite, housed at the Museum of Natural History in Paris, is digitally scanned and sculpted on a 1:1 scale into a block of white onyx.
+For Meteorite (The air as sculptor), the N'goureyma meteorite, housed at the Museum of Natural History in Paris, is digitally scanned and sculpted on a 1:1 scale into a block of white onyx.

 In this work the air emerges as both sculptor and alchemist: its elastic limit carved the meteorite’s form, while its absence, over eons, compressed the stone’s strata.
 This fusion transforms the work into a tactile mythos where the celestial and terrestrial converge.
 The sculpture’s intangible nature etches permanence, and refers to humanity’s grasp for the sublime.

-Ideally, Meteorite would find its setting and image documentation within an existing meteorite crater or displayed as a mythological or religious natural reliquary.
+Meteorite would find its setting within an existing meteorite crater, or displayed and documented as a mythological/religious natural reliquary.